jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Unlike genes and phenotypes, extended phenotypes become part of the environment and are available for other creatures to use.
 For example, crabs use seashells, ants occupy termite hills, and bats inhabit old bird nests.
 This shows that the creator of an extended phenotype is not always its user.

 Raccoons are the ultimate example.
 Originally from the tropical forests of Central America, these intelligent creatures naturally create dens in hollow trees and grow thicker fur and fat stores for winter.
 However, unlike squirrels, raccoons do not naturally insulate their burrows, store food, or fully hibernate.
 Still, they have managed to spread their range across North America, all because of human civilization's barns, garages, and garbage.
-Although raccoons created none of these things, they can use them, and therefore life selects them in great numbers, even though, unlike squirrels, who plant millions of nuts each year, raccoons have no reciprocal contribution to the technological ecosystem that provides for them.
+Although raccoons created none of these things, they can use them, and therefore natural selection benefits them in great numbers, even though, unlike squirrels, who plant millions of nuts each year, raccoons have no reciprocal contribution to the technological ecosystem that provides for them.

 So, to stay a player in the game of life, creatures can stand out via their genes, phenotypes, and extended phenotypes.
 The right mixture means an animal can harvest enough resources and protect itself long enough to procreate and thereby keep playing the game.